ahecini/Amethyst/README.md

-# Amethyst:Python modules for Quantum Chemistry
+# Amethyst:Python application for crystallography/quantum chemistry
 This Python application is made to **visualize** and **analyze** crisallographic structures by using as an input various types of files used in **quantum chemistry**.
 What this application enables:
 1. **visualization of molecule structure**.